Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - Install the open-source [GNU Octave](https://www.gnu.org/software/octave/index) or enjoy your pricey Matlab license.

 **On Arduino IDE 1.8.X and earlier:**
-- Connect your Game Boy to Arduino with serial cable, open the serial console in 115200 bauds and print as with a real Game Boy Printer.
+- Connect your Game Boy to Arduino with serial cable, open the serial console in 115200 baud and print as with a real Game Boy Printer.
 - Copy/paste text obtained directly from the Arduino serial into [Entry_file.txt](GameBoyPrinterDecoderMatlab/Entry_file.txt)

 **On Arduino IDE 2.X.X:**